Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Abstract

 \section{Abstract}

-AI-generated image (AIGI) detection and source model attribution remain central challenges in combating deepfake abuses, primarily due to the structural diversity of generative models.
-Current detection methods are prone to overfitting specific forgery traits, whereas source attribution offers a robust alternative through fine-grained feature discrimination.
-However, synthetic image attribution remains constrained by the scarcity of large-scale, well-categorized synthetic datasets, limiting its practicality and compatibility with detection systems.
-In this work, we propose a new paradigm for image attribution called open-set, few-shot source identification.
-This paradigm is designed to reliably identify unseen generators using only limited samples, making it highly suitable for real-world application.
-To this end, we introduce OmniDFA (Omni Detector and Few-shot Attributor), a novel framework for AIGI that not only assesses the authenticity of images, but also determines the synthesis origins in a few-shot manner.
-To facilitate this work, we construct OmniFake, a large class-aware synthetic image dataset that curates $1.17$ M images from $45$ distinct generative models, substantially enriching the foundational resources for research on both AIGI detection and attribution.
-Experiments demonstrate that OmniDFA exhibits excellent capability in open-set attribution and achieves state-of-the-art generalization performance on AIGI detection.
-Our dataset and code will be made available.
+AI-generated image (AIGI) attribution presents a pressing challenge that goes beyond mere AIGI detection, aiming to identify the source model or technique responsible for a synthetic image.
+However, most previous source attribution methods operate in a closed-set manner, which necessitates retraining to recognize any novel category, preventing adaptation to the rapid evolution of image generation.
+In this work, we propose a new paradigm for synthetic image attribution, termed few-shot attribution.
+This paradigm targets the reliable identification of unseen generators using only limited samples, making it highly suitable for real-world applications.
+To facilitate this work, we construct OmniFake, a large-scale, well-categorized synthetic image dataset that contains $1.17$ million images from $45$ distinct generators.
+We further introduce OmniDFA (Omni Detector and Few-shot Attributor), a few-shot attribution baseline that not only assesses the authenticity of images but also determines their synthesis origins.
+Experiments demonstrate that OmniDFA exhibits excellent capability in few-shot attribution and achieves state-of-the-art generalization performance in AIGI detection.
+Our dataset and code are available at \href{https://github.com/teheperinko541/OmniDFA}{https://github.com/teheperinko541/OmniDFA}.